Top 9 gamification examples that show user engagement is the solution to app growth

 BBVA is one of Spain’s oldest banks, which makes it all the more impressive that they’ve earned the right to be called “the digital bank of the 21st century”.
 In part, they built that reputation with a clever strategy of app gamification.

 Seeing that those younger users were not engaging with more complex financial products such as insurance, mortgages, and slow money investments, BBVA developed a gamified app.
-By rewarding users with know gamification examples such as points and discounts for watching videos on financial literacy, they drove both user engagement and sales.
+By rewarding users with known gamification apps examples such as points and discounts for watching videos on financial literacy, they drove both user engagement and sales.
 After only 6 months, the game had over 100,000 active users!

 #5 Tiered rewards helped Changers transform a city

-Mobility app Changers raised the bar for what app engagement can achieve.
+Mobility app Changers raised the bar for what user engagement can achieve.
 The app rewards users to cycle to work with cafeteria perks, fitness vouchers, and bike accessory discounts that can be unlocked by riding.
 In response to this incentive, users in the German city of Münster saved 80,000 kg of CO2 in just 3 months.
 That’s the equivalent of planting nearly 2000 trees!

 user engagement gamified app